-This section defines a number of basic terms used in this module.
-These terms will be highlighted in purple throughout the module, allowing you to rollover on the term to see the definition.
+This section defined a number of basic terms used in this module.
+These terms have been highlighted in purple throughout the module, allowing you to rollover on the term to see the definition.

 Core components of an intervention: The most essential concepts (those that contribute significantly to changes in attitudes, beliefs, and behaviors), activities, and ideas included in the intervention.

 Evidence-based: A practice that has been proven to be effective through scientific research and, once applied locally, is measurable and evaluated consistently for its effectiveness.